Skip to main content

 A cat’s kneading is a natural behavior and quite common.
 Your cat probably kneads often, and there’s nothing to be concerned about if they do.

-Keeping up with your cat’s claw trims also can help.
-When your cat’s claws are trimmed short, they can do less damage as they knead.
+Keeping up with your cat’s claw trims is beneficial for so many reasons, but when your cat’s claws are trimmed short, they can do less damage as they knead.
 This can protect your blankets, furniture, and any other objects that your cat likes to knead.
 Establish a regular claw-trim schedule — once every six weeks or so is sufficient for most cats.

 If you’ve never trimmed your cat’s claws before, ask your vet to demonstrate the process for you during your next appointment.
 Handling your cat’s paws frequently can get them used to the experience and make claw trims easier for you both.
-Most cats can learn to accept claw trims with minimal trouble, but some may be more receptive to having their claws filed down gently with a nail file.
-You’ll need to experiment to determine what is best for your cat.
+Most cats can learn to accept claw trims with minimal trouble, but some may be more receptive to having their claws filed down gently with a feline nail trimmer.
+You’ll need to experiment to determine what is best for you and your cat.

 Paige Cerulli